ulyssetsd/ulyssetsd.github.io/README.md

 ### Lead Dev C# / Angular @ Bouygues Telecom
 `November 2022 • Now - Paris, France`

+> Lead Dev on full-stack applications within a microservices architecture, focusing on network performance.
+Aggregating data from the entire 2G, 3G, 4G, and 5G network in France, we calculate KPIs and provide this data through visualizations and alerting tools.
-> Lead Dev on full-stack apps inside microservices architecture, using dot net 6, Dapper, SQL Server on the back and Angular 15 for the front.
-Software Craftsmanship team of 5 devs using clean code and TDD.
+> Technologies include .NET 6/8, Dapper, SQL Server for the backend, and Angular 15 for the frontend.
+Addressing large-scale data challenges and performance issues.
+Part of a Software Craftsmanship team of 5 developers, emphasizing clean code and TDD.
+Infrastructure tools include GitLab, Kubernetes, and Grafana (Loki).

 ### Lead Dev Mobile C# @ TEKenable Ltd (formerly Greenfinch Technology)
 `April 2020 • June 2022 - Dublin, Ireland - Paris, France since October 2020`